matplotlib/matplotlib/doc/users/interactive_guide.rst

 input and then **doing** something about it.

-In practice we interact with a framework that provides a mechanism to register callbacks to be called in response to specific event rather than directly implement the I/O loop [#f2]_.
+In practice we interact with a framework that provides a mechanism to register callbacks to be run in response to specific events rather than directly implement the I/O loop [#f2]_.
 For example "when the user clicks on this button, please run this function" or "when the user hits the 'z' key, please run this other function".
 This allows